zammad/zammad-admin-documentation/channels/chat.rst

     no strange delay coming afterwards.
 Zammad will fire a (configurable by agent) auto response as soon as the agents accepts the Chat request.
   * Zammad will try to adapt your main website colors to the chat.
-You can also adjust those colors allowing you to integrate the chat into your website, like it has been there before.
+You can also adjust those colors allowing you to customize it to your corporate design.

 Configuration of the Chat widget
 ================================